lokedhs/cl-gss/README.md

 Wikipedia has a more complete summary of GSS-API: https://en.wikipedia.org/wiki/GSSAPI

-Attempts has been made to make this API fit fell into the Common Lisp style, and also to work around some of the incompatibilities between different implementations.
+Attempts has been made to make this API fit well into the Common Lisp style, and also to work around some of the incompatibilities between different implementations.
 However, there are several functionalities that are not implemented, but these functions are generally not used